 - the renovations need to result in the removal or replacement of all or substantially all of the building.

 For renovations to be substantial they must directly affect most rooms in a building.
 The renovation of only one part of a building, without any work on the remaining parts of the building, would not constitute substantial renovations.

 Work associated with the renovations, but not directly attributable to the building itself, for example, landscaping and beautification of surrounding land, is not renovations of a building.

-- replacing, removing or altering of floors or supporting walls, or parts thereof (interior or exterior);
+- Replacing, removing or altering floors or supporting walls, or parts thereof (interior or exterior)

-As part of renovations, work is often undertaken which does not impact on the structure of the building but is more in the nature of renewing or refreshing what is already there.
+As part of renovations, work is often undertaken which does not impact the structure of the building but is more like renewing or refreshing what is already there.
 The ATO considers work of this nature to be cosmetic.
 Cosmetic work by itself does not amount to substantial renovations.
 Cosmetic work includes:

 - sanding floors;

 - removing and replacing worn or out of date fittings such as light fittings;

 HOW BRISTAX CAN HELP YOU